What's a Lifetime Mortgage?

 Are you considering unlocking your home’s potential with a lifetime mortgage?

-An equity release lifetime mortgage is one of the distinctive types of equity release mortgages that may be your ticket to managing your finances in your golden years.
+An equity release lifetime mortgage is one of the distinctive types of equity release mortgages that may help you manage your finances in your golden years.

-Did you know that a whopping £6,2 billion was borrowed through equity release plans in 2022 alone?1
+Did you know that a huge £6.2bln was borrowed through equity release plans in 2022 alone?1

 In This Article, You Will Discover: